kartikkadur/MasterThesis/README.md

 # Multi-modal and Multi-domain Image-to-Image translation
 This work aims at developing deep learning models to perform multi-modal and multi-domain image translations between different weather domains.
-The work propose three deep learning model configurations that combine several state-of-the art ideas in performing image translations.
+The work propose different deep learning model configurations that combine several state-of-the art ideas in performing image translations.
 The ideas from GANs and VAEs are utilized in building these configurations to achieve high quality and diversity translations.
 See the file [MODELCONFIG.md](https://github.com/kartikkadur/MasterThesis/blob/main/MODELCONFIG.md) for the architecture of these configurations.
 ### Example Translations
 ![Translation](https://github.com/kartikkadur/MasterThesis/blob/main/images/translation.jpg)